-These toasted lemon coconut macaroons are such a delicious treat!
-With the most incredible lemon flavour this recipe is made with simple ingredients like almond flour, shredded coconut, lemon, and honey.
-They are really easy to make and are the perfect healthy snack or dessert.
+These are the best lemon coconut macaroons!
+They are so easy to make and have the most incredible lemon flavour.
+This recipe is made with simple ingredients including almond flour, shredded coconut, lemon, and honey and these macaroons are gluten-free and dairy-free.

 Why you will love this recipe:

-- They are made in one bowl so the clean up is so simple.
+- They are made in one bowl so the clean up is so simple - just like my gluten-free yogurt biscuit recipe.

-- You can use these as energy bites or energy balls too!
+- These lemon coconut macaroons make the perfect healthy dessert or snack and you can use these as lemon energy bites or energy balls too!

-- Finely shredded coconut - they key to any macaroon is shredded coconut.
+Jump to the Recipe Card.- Finely shredded coconut - the key to this lemon coconut macaroon recipe.
 But don't worry, the coconut flavour is not strong if you aren't a coconut fan.
-You want to be sure to use finely shredded coconut rather than coconut flakes.
+Be sure to use finely shredded coconut and not coconut flakes.

-- Almond flour - to help give this macaroon recipe the perfect texture plus some healthy fats and protein.
-Be sure to use almond flour and not almond meal.
+- Almond flour - to help give this macaroon recipe the perfect texture and flavour.
+Be sure to use almond flour and not almond meal which is too coarse and gritty.
+Instead of almond flour you can use cashew flour.

 - Lemon juice and lemon zest - to give these macaroons the most incredible and refreshing lemon flavour!